geeksam/railsdocs.org/pages/about.md

 ## I'm a Rails App Developer ##

-I may not be the best Rails developer, but I earn a living doing it, and it's important to me to have tools that match my working style.
+I spend my days working with Rails and so it's important to me to have tools that match my working style.

 * Robb Shecter <robb@railsdocs.org>
 * [Twitter](http://twitter.com/dogweather)